mariajianu/Inference-for-COVID19-patients/README.md

 ### How does it work?

  * ML in Python, compiled and tested on Google Colab
- * Front-end in Html,CSS & JavaScript
+ * Front-end in Html, CSS & JavaScript
  * Back-end in C# .NET Core where we will integrate the Python ML model
  * Front-end - Back-end connection done through ASP.NET MVC